nousagigang/NousagiGang/content/news/progress-report-2026-07-31/index.md

 showWordCount: true
 ---

-July 2026 marked a significant month for the rebuilding of **Nousagi [NSG] Gang** in *CyberCode Online*.
+July 2026 marked a significant month for the rebuilding of **Nousagi [NSG]** Gang in [CyberCode Online](https://cybercodeonline.com).
 After being rebuilt from the ground up in June, NSG spent July strengthening its membership, reaching new gang levels, establishing clearer policies, reconnecting with veteran players, and building a stronger sense of community.

 Most importantly, July was the month when the rebuilt NSG proved that it was more than simply a revived gang—it was becoming an active and organized community once again.

----
+{{< accordion mode="open" separated=true >}}

-## July at a Glance
+  {{< accordionItem title="July 2026 at a Glance" icon="circle-info" open=false >}}
   By **July 31, 2026**, Nousagi Gang had reached:

 * **Gang Level:** `27`
 * **Members:** `10`